colm-brandon-ul/mycincocloudinstructions/README.md

 # GLSP
 Eclipse GLSP (Graphical Language Server Platform) is a client-server framework for building web-based diagram editors and is core for developing languages in cinco cloud.

-One important thing to know is you interact with these glsp via actions.
+One important thing to know is you interact with these glsp methods via actions.
 **You create an action and then dispatch that action.** Which is then handled by the server asynchronously.

 If class method you are overriding has return type `Promise<Action[]> | Action[]`, you simply need to return the actions() from the method `return [Action1,Action1]` or `return yourListOfActions`